billbudge/WebEditorFramework/examples/functioncharts/README.md

 </figure>

 ## Abstract Functions (Quicksort)
-Here is Javascript source for an implementation of Quicksort which does the partition step in place using Hoare's algorithm.
+Here is Typescript source for an implementation of Quicksort which does the partition step in place using Hoare's algorithm.
 [Wikipedia](https://en.wikipedia.org/wiki/Quicksort)

 ```ts
 function quicksort(A: Array<number>, lo: number, hi: number) {